Pathways after a degree in business:

 The Bachelor of Science in Business Administration (BSBA) degree program develops in each student a broad understanding of how the elements and processes of business organizations relate to one another and to the external environment.
 Degree requirements are designed to develop proficiency and confidence in the functional areas of business.
 In addition to providing the technical skills required for a professional level business position, the ethical considerations of business are emphasized.

-This program offers students a broad background in Business Administration, with the added benefit of concentrating studies in a specific area of interest, such as Accounting, Finance, General Management, Project Management, General Marketing, Social Marketing, Information Systems, and General Business.
+This program offers students a broad background in Business Administration, with the added benefit of concentrating studies in a specific area of interest, such as Accounting, Finance, General Management, Project Management, General Marketing, Information Systems, and General Business.

 Students who successfully complete the BSBA degree program will: